About Galaxy S10 Guides

 In the Display settings page, as shown above, tap screen zoom.

 Now in the screen zoom settings page, as shown below, you can find the 3-level slider.

 You can drag it left or right to adjust the screen zoom level to small, medium, or large.

 On the top part of the page, you can immediately preview the result of the setting.
-On Galaxy S10, Samsung only lets you preview the result in … Read the rest
+On Galaxy S10, Samsung only lets you preview the result in the Messages app.

-You can use the landscape mode for Galaxy S10 lock screen and Home screen on Galaxy S10, S10+, S10e, and S10 5G.
+You can use Galaxy S10 home screen landscape mode for the Home screen and lock screen on Galaxy S10, S10+, S10e, and S10 5G now.

-When you hold the phone in the landscape orientation, both Galaxy S10 lock screen and Home screen can also rotate so that you can use them easily.
+When you hold the phone in the landscape orientation, both Galaxy S10 lock screen and Home screen can rotate so that you can use the landscape mode easily.